2023 Best Nursing Associate Degree Schools in Arkansas

 While working on their Associate Degree, nursing majors at JRMC School of Nursing accumulate an average of around $20,223 in student debt.

-The excellent associate degree programs at Arkansas State University - Main Campus helped the school earn the #4 place on this year’s ranking of the best nursing schools in Arkansas.
-Located in the city of Jonesboro, A-State is a public school with a fairly large student population.
+Out of the 19 schools in Arkansas that were part of this year’s ranking, Arkansas State University - Main Campus landed the # 4 spot on the list.
+Located in the city of Jonesboro, A-State is a public school with a large student population.

 The average amount in student loans that nursing majors at A-State take out while working on their Associate Degree is $26,458.